-We have tested a number of the best VR games across the major headsets, ranging from the good, bad, to the downright nausea-inducing – and we will endeavour to seek out new, strange, and challenging content for this burgeoning platform.
-In the name of science... or something.
+We have tested a number of the best VR games across the major and best VR headsets, ranging from the good, bad, to the downright nausea-inducing – and we will endeavour to seek out new, strange, and challenging content for this burgeoning platform.
+In the name of science… or something.
 Here, however, we are going to be more choosy, handpicking the best VR games and experiences with which to treat your eyeballs.
-Below you will find the best VR games on PC:

 When virtual reality first became a, well, reality, plenty of games came to mind that deserve all these delicious new dimensions.
 The breathtaking speed of a racer, maybe.
 The scale and spectacle of an open-world RPG, perhaps.
 L.A.
 Noire, a 2011 neo-noir detective action-RPG, however, might not have been the game you might have expected to strap to your noggin.